Learned iterative networks: An operator learning perspective: Operator learning

-The concept of a learned reconstruction operator $\RecOp_\NNparam\colon\DataSpace\to\RecSpace$ for the inverse problem in \eqref{eq:InvProb} was introduced in Section~\ref{sec:InvProb}.
-While this operator provides the architectural basis for the mapping between data space $\DataSpace$ and image space $\RecSpace$, the parameters $\theta$ can be obtained in various ways.
-This depends on the type of training data available and possible cost functions that can be formulated for the training procedure.
+The idea in operator learning is to set-up an explicitly parametrised family of $\RecSpace$-valued mappings defined on $\DataSpace$, and then obtain the `best' parameter $\NNparam$ from training data.
+The type of training data and choice of method for quantifying performance during training (loss function) influences how to set up the training procedure for the operator learning, which we henceforth refer to as the \emph{learning problem}.

-The above two components influence how to set up the training procedure for the operator learning, which we henceforth refer to as the \emph{learning problem}.
-In fact, as we will show, the same reconstruction operator can be trained in different ways depending on the chosen learning problem.
-These choices are correspond to usage of different concepts from machine learning in solving inverse problems.
+As we will show, the same neural operator can be trained in different ways depending on how one formulates the learning problem.
+These choices correspond to usage of different concepts from machine learning.
+Our focus will henceforth be on solving inverse problems.
 To prepare for discussing the various different ways of setting up the learning problem, we distinguish between two primary cases for training data in inverse problems: fully \emph{supervised} and \emph{unsupervised} data.

 The first setting, the supervised case, assumes access to example data (training data) of the form